Deep Photonic Reservoir Computer Based on Frequency Multiplexing with Fully Analog Connection Between Layers: Introduction

-Reservoir computers (RC), which are the topic of this work, are randomized recurrent neural networks (RNN) in which the recurrency is provided by a (simulated or physical) high dimensional nonlinear dynamical system called ``reservoir" \cite{Jaeger04}.
-RCs have been successfully implemented in analog systems including photonics, electronics, spintronics, mechanics, biology and more (see e.g.\ \cite{Tanaka2019}).
-Many of the photonic implementations of RC used a delay loop and a single dynamical node, encoding multiple neurons using time multiplexing \cite{Appeltant11}.
-Even though high speed implementations have been realised using this approach \cite{Larger17}, the time multiplexing represents an inherent slowdown.
-Alternative approaches include spatial multiplexing, e.g.\ using free space optics \cite{Rafayelyan2020}, multimode fibers \cite{Sunada2020}, as well as hybrid temporal/spatial approaches \cite{nakajima2021scalable}.
+Reservoir computers, which are the topic of the present work, are randomized recurrent neural networks (RNN) in which the recurrence is provided by a (simulated or physical) high-dimensional nonlinear dynamical system called a “reservoir" \cite{Jaeger04}.
+RCs have been successfully implemented in analog systems including photonics, electronics, spintronics, mechanics, biology, and more (see \cite{Tanaka2019} for a review).
+Many photonic RC implementations use a delay loop and a single dynamical node to encode multiple neurons by means of time multiplexing (as proposed in \cite{Appeltant11}), see e.g.\ \cite{brunner2013parallel,Larger17}.
+Although the time multiplexing architecture is simple to implement, it suffers from an intrinsic slowdown because the time to process an input will be given by the number of neurons multiplied by the time to process a single neuron.
+Alternative approaches that do not suffer from this inherent slowdown use a form of parallelism such as spatial multiplexing (in free space optics \cite{Rafayelyan2020} or multimode fibers \cite{Sunada2020}), a hybrid temporal/spatial approach \cite{nakajima2021scalable}, or frequency multiplexing \cite{Butschek2022}.

-As for other neural network architectures, assembling several RCs in a deep architecture enhances performance.
+As in the case with other types of neural networks, assembling several RCs in a deep architecture enhances the overall system performance in data processing.
 Deep RCs were first used in \cite{triefenbach2010phoneme} and studied in more depth in \cite{Gallicchio2017}, where it is shown that the serial connection among different RC layers enhances the system performance by enriching its dynamics.
-Different ways of combining photonic reservoirs into networks are compared in \cite{freiberger2019improving}.
-Motivated by these works, a first experimental implementation of deep-RC is reported in \cite{Nakajima2022}, showing significant improvement in performance with increasing the number of layers.
+Different ways of combining (in series or in parallel) photonic reservoirs into networks are compared in \cite{freiberger2019improving}.
+Motivated by these works, the first experimental implementation of a deep-RC is reported in \cite{Nakajima2022}, showing significant improvement in performance when the number of layers is increased.
 However, in this work each reservoir was implemented using the time multiplexing architecture, which is not optimal in terms of computing speed, and, more importantly, the connection between reservoirs was implemented digitally.
 The latter is also the case in the related work \cite{wright2022deep}.
-Ref.\ \cite{lin2022deep} proposes an architecture for a deep reservoir based on time delay architecture with analog connection between layers.
+Ref.\ \cite{lin2022deep} proposes an architecture for a deep reservoir based on time delay architecture with analog connection between the layers.